katsulon/fil_rouge/README.md

 ## Description
 Mini project to apply concepts seen in class to an RPG written in C++.

+Control 1 of 3 selectable characters in a small interactable minimap.
-Follows a mini scenario.
+Follows a small scenario.
 When the final music starts playing that means the game is "over".
 If something seems to sticks out, chances are there's something to do, generally by interacting with it.

 If stuck here's the scenario: